Pun Dictionary: D Entries

 Sailors watch this team while at sea to bring luck: Dolphins.

-This Russian river is the place to be at sunrise: Don.
+The Don river is the place to be at sunrise.

 Don Mills (Toronto)